 2014 PumpkinPalooza in Victorian Square in Sparks, NV, October 26 from 11:00 AM to 5:00 PM.

-Last year we you about the PumpkinPalooza in Sparks at Victorian Square.
-It was a great time and the various carnival games and free walk throughs of the train and readings at the Glendale Schoolhouse (built in 1864) the Sparks Heritage Museum kept our kids busy and we had a lot of fun.
+Last year we informed you about the PumpkinPalooza in Sparks at Victorian Square.
+It was a great time and the various carnival games and free walk throughs of the train and readings at the Glendale Schoolhouse (built in 1864) managed through the Sparks Heritage Museum kept our kids busy and we had a lot of fun.
 Overall, the PumpkinPalooza is a great event to attend each year with friends and family of all ages.

 Sunday, October 26 – 11:00 AM – 5:00 PM

 - Build and race a pumpkin in the Pumpkin Derby

 - Compete in the pie-eating, pumpkin seed spitting, and mummy wrapping contests

 - Enter their pumpkins in the beauty contest